Anisha-877/react-weather-app/README.md

 ---

-## 🔑 API Key Setup
+## 🔐 How to Setup API Key Securely

-Create an account at https://openweathermap.org and generate your API key.
+1. Go to OpenWeatherMap website and create your API key.

-Replace the API key inside `fetch()` function.
+2. In the project root folder, create a file named:

+   .env

+3. Inside the .env file write:

+   REACT_APP_WEATHER_API_KEY=your_api_key_here

+4. Open .gitignore file and make sure this line is present:

+   .env

+5. Restart the project:

+   npm start

+6. In App.js use the key like this:

+   const API_KEY = process.env.REACT_APP_WEATHER_API_KEY;

 ---